Water retention curve: Curve models

 $n$ is a measure of the pore-size distribution, $n>1$ (dimensionless).

 Based on this parametrization a prediction model for the shape of the unsaturated hydraulic conductivity - saturation - pressure relationship was developed.

+Several alternative retention models have been developed to account for different condition, including Brooks-Corey, Broadbridge-White, and Rogers-Stallybrass-Clements model.

 History

 In 1907, Edgar Buckingham created the first water retention curve.
 It was measured and made for six soils varying in texture from sand to clay.
 The data came from experiments made on soil columns 48 inch tall, where a constant water level maintained about 2 inches above the bottom through periodic addition of water from a side tube.
 The upper ends were closed to prevent evaporation.

 Method

 The Van Genuchten parameters ($\alpha$ and $n$) can be determined through field or laboratory testing.
 One of the methods is the instantaneous profile method, where water content $\theta$ (or effective saturation $Se$) are determined for a series of suction pressure measurements $\psi$.
 Due to the non-linearity of the equation, numerical techniques such as the non-linear least-squares method can be used to solve the van Genuchten parameters.
 The accuracy of the estimated parameters will depend on the quality of the acquired dataset ($\theta$ and $\psi$).
 Structural overestimation or underestimation can occur when water retention curves are fitted with non-linear least squares.
 In these cases, the representation of water retention curves can be improved in terms of accuracy and uncertainty by applying Gaussian Process regression to the residuals obtained after non-linear least-squares.
 This is mostly due to the correlation between the data points, which is accounted for with Gaussian Process regression through the kernel function.